-CM Márquez clarified that the workshop is for enterprise funds only and the committee mainly focuses on the general fund.
+CM Márquez clarified that the workshop is for the general fund only and the committee mainly focuses on the enterprise funds.

 Mr. Fakhrai explained that for the last couple of years Public Works has been moved to a regular session because that is where the CIP is done.
 He is unclear the way it will work this time.
 However, he will try to determine a way to bring the information to the committee.